 Treatment for dental disease includes scaling and polishing the teeth.
-This is done under general anesthesia and will remove calculus at and below the gum line, while polishing will smooth the tooth surface to reduce plaque and tartar buildup.
-Dental x-rays may be indicated to evaluate the health of the tooth roots.
+These are both done under general anesthesia.
+Scaling will remove calculus at and below the gum line, while polishing will smooth the surfaces of the teeth to reduce plaque and tartar buildup.
+Dental x-rays are often indicated to evaluate the health of the teeth roots as well.

-Maintaining the health of the teeth and gums after a dental includes daily care from you, the owner.
-This may entail brushing, using an oral rinse or oral chews.
-Let us design an at-home dental care program that accommodates your lifestyle and abilities.
+Maintaining the health of the teeth and gums after a dental procedure includes daily care from you, the owner.
+This may entail brushing, using an oral rinse, or giving your pet oral chews.
+Let us help you design an at-home dental care program that accommodates your lifestyle and abilities.

-Having a routine of when you have your pet's teeth cleaned is a great way to ensure their dental health.
+Establishing a routine of when you have your pet's teeth cleaned is a great way to ensure their dental health.
 February is a great month to do so, as many veterinary practices (including ours) give a discount on dental cleaning.
 However, if your pet needs dental care now, don't wait!
-Waiting - even if it's just a few months - can make the dental disease much worse!
+Waiting, even just a few months, can make the dental disease much worse.